Penetration Testing & Red Team

 When the time comes for your organization to finally test your information security, you don’t want to trust that testing to just anyone.
 You’ve spent months and years putting a mature security program in place, and it’s time to call in the experts.
 You’ll want the expertise and knowledge that only comes from practical experience, in tough environments.
 That’s where Peak Security can help.

-Our management team, alone, has over 50 years experience conducting penetration testing and red team tests against a variety of industry organizations.
 We have past clients in the Federal world, the Department of Defense, Healthcare, Education, Finance, Entertainment, and Communications.
 And while we’d like to brag more about who our clients are, that’s a conversation best left to a phone call.

 What’s the difference between Penetration Testing and Red Teaming?